 Homeless Assistance Division continues to fund all the activities prescribed in the HEARTH act.
-With the subrecipients cooperation, the City's HESG will continue to provide substantial additional leverage funds to invest in the various programs in order to assist the homeless population toward the goal of reduction and ending homelessness.
-Also, HESG limits the cost categories for administration and planning to 7.5% or \$15,591 from the city's award, and 60%, or 124,729 for street outreach and emergency shelter for a total of \$140,320 for the cost categories indicated above.
-The remaining balance, a total of 32.5% or \$67,563 towards homeless prevention, rapid re-housing support and homeless management information system (HMIS).
+With the sub-recipients cooperation, the City's HESG will continue to provide substantial additional leverage funds to invest in the various programs in order to assist the homeless population toward the goal of reduction and ending homelessness.
+Also, HESG limits the cost categories for administration and planning to 7.5% or \$15,591 and 60% for street outreach and emergency shelter \$124,729; total \$140,320 for those cost categories.
+The remaining balance, a total of \$67,563 or 32.5% towards rapid re-housing support.